If you’re considering Liposuction…

-If you’re considering liposuction, this brochure will give you a basic understanding of the procedure — when it can help, how it is performed and how you might look and feel after surgery.
+If you’re considering liposuction, this page will give you a basic understanding of the procedure — when it can help, how it is performed and how you might look and feel after surgery.
 It won’t answer all of your questions, since much depends on your individual circumstances.
 Please ask your doctor if there is anything about the procedure you don’t understand.

 Enhancing your appearance with liposuction